Picovoice/rhino/README.md

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

 Rhino is Picovoice's Speech-to-Intent engine.
 It directly infers intent from spoken commands within a given context of interest, in real-time.
-For example, given a speech command *"Can I have a small double-shot espresso with a lot of sugar and some milk"*, Rhino infers that the user wants to *order a drink* with these specifications:
+For example, given a spoken command *"Can I have a small double-shot espresso with a lot of sugar and some milk"*, Rhino infers that the user wants to *"order a drink"* with these specifications:

 ```json
 {